zmitchell/tinkering.xyz/content/releasing-flox.md

 {% details(summary="Nix vs. nixpkgs vs. NixOS?") %}

 - "Nix" is two things:
-    - The name of the ecosystem
+    - The name of the ecosystem.
     - The name of the programming language you use to build software and set up development environments.
 - "nixpkgs" is also two things:
     - A software repository containing recipes for building a staggering amount of software (something like 80,000 packages).